floft/vrada/datasets/README.md

 `sudo pacman -S postgresql`.
-Then since I don't have enough disk space on my root partition, I told it to put the database in my home directory by running `sudo -E systemctl edit postgresql.service` (replace "/pathto" with wherever you want to put the database):
+Then since I don't have enough disk space on my root partition, I told it to put the database in my home directory by running `sudo -E systemctl edit postgresql.service` (replace "/pathto" with wherever you want to put the database).

     [Service]
     Environment=PGROOT=/path/pgroot
     PIDFile=/pathto/pgroot/data/postmaster.pid
     ProtectHome=false

-Created the directory, set to proper user, and then initialize database:
+Created the directory, set to proper user, and then initialize database.

     pgroot="/pathto/pgroot"
     mkdir -p "$pgroot/data"
     sudo chown -R postgres:postgres "$pgroot"
     sudo -u postgres initdb -D "$pgroot/data"

-Start the database:
+Start the database.

     sudo systemctl daemon-reload
     sudo systemctl start postgresql

-Create database and schema:
+Create database and schema.

     sudo -u postgres createdb mimic
     psql -d mimic -c "CREATE SCHEMA mimiciii;" postgres

 ### Create the Database

-Now we can create the database with the MIMIC-III scripts:
+Now we can create the database with the MIMIC-III scripts.

     datadir="../../../../mimic-iii/"
     cd datasets/mimic-code/buildmimic/postgres
     make mimic-gz datadir="$datadir"

+This likely will take many hours.

 ### Process to Get Time-Series Data

 You need to run all the processing to get time-series datasets out of the database.
 First, make sure you have all the [dependencies](https://github.com/USC-Melady/Benchmarking_DL_MIMICIII) installed.

+    sudo pacman -S python-psycopg2 python-numpy python-scipy python-scikit-learn \
+        python-matplotlib python-pandas

-Next, tell it how to connect to your database by editing `getConnection()` in *datasets/process-mimic-iii/Codes/mimic3_mvcv/utils.py*:
+Next, tell it how to connect to your database by editing `getConnection()` in *datasets/process-mimic-iii/Codes/mimic3_mvcv/utils.py*

     def getConnection():
         return psycopg2.connect("dbname='mimic' user='postgres' password='postgres'")

-Generate some more tables that are used during processing:
+Generate some more tables that are used during processing.

     dir="datasets/process-mimic-iii/Codes/mimic3_mvcv/sql_gen_17features_ts/"
     alias psqlf='psql -d mimic postgres -f'